 The watch is pressure tested in a dry chamber.
 The pressure is increased and the smallest variations in case deformation are detected.

 about manhattan time service

-As one of the leading watch specialists in New York, at Manhattan Time Services we are a family run business with a worldwide reputation for excellence and value.
+As one of the leading watch repair specialists in New York, at Manhattan Time Service we are a family run business with a worldwide reputation for excellence and value.
 Our watchmakers know that the only thing better than owning a great watch is having it professionally serviced by master technicians.